This is a quick guide as to how I make my E Liquids.

 - Always wear safety glasses and gloves and keep hand sanitizer close by

-- Keep all DIY liquids away from Children and Pets
+- Keep all DIY liquids and supplies away from Children and Pets

 Here’s a video tutorial on the software.